super7ramp/faulty/README.md

 faulty: A Java agent which inserts faults
 -----------------------------------------

-**faulty** is an experimental, light, [ASM](https://asm.ow2.io/)-based [instrumentation agent](https://docs.oracle.com/en/java/javase/14/docs/api/java.instrument/java/lang/instrument/package-summary.html) which allows to inject faults in Java applications.
+**faulty** is a [Java instrumentation agent](https://docs.oracle.com/en/java/javase/14/docs/api/java.instrument/java/lang/instrument/package-summary.html) which allows to inject faults in Java applications.

 ## Motivations

 * Test response of a complex application in face of bugs occurring in specific classes/packages, in particular in reportedly bad-quality/legacy/problem-nest/third-party code.
 * Test this behavior at system level - meaning at app boundaries - instead of application level - app components boundaries

 In other words, it allows to perform verifications for situations normally impossible to trigger at a high black-box level.
-The dream of every ~~tortured people~~ validators.

 ## Get started